ilitvinoff/learning-golang/tail/Readme.md

     	Example: ./tail -c "foo/bar/file1;regexForFile1;prefix1;someinteger;foo/bar/file2;regexForFile2;prefix2;someinteger..."
     	Warning!!!!
 Do not use semicolon at the end of argument line.

+  -delay (ineger)

+        Set watch poll delay value (milliseconds).
+If not set by the user or set to zero, then initialized with a default value of 100 milliseconds.

   -n (Number of lines to standard output.)